Conceptualizing governance in a principal–agent framework

 Change Management starts with the recognition that something is broken or misaligned, coupled with the courage to embark on a "solutions based" organization-centric discourse.

-The National Minority Technology Council (NMTC) represents over 65,000 U.S. minority technology employers whose combined revenues total over $100 Billion.
+The Council Exchange Board of Trade (CEBOT) represents over 65,000 U.S. minority technology employers whose combined revenues total over $100 Billion.
 This powerhouse of trusted providers are ready to empower change.
 Our Design Based Research methodologies allows for a consistent approach to engagement and process.

 Engage, Explore, Empower